 The Healthy Homes Guarantee deadline for insulation of rental properties passed in July 2019 and since then, a number of landlords have been fined for failing to insulate to the Government standards.
 The next deadline is July 1, 2021.

 There are a number of other deadlines to be met through to 2024.
-Read on to find out about them and to check if you qualify for an insulation grant for your rental property or if your property may be exempted.
+Read on to find out about them and to find out what financial assistance and discounts are available for rental property owners.

-If insulating your rental(s) is not an an option and you want to sell up you will be joining many others.
+If insulating your rental(s) is not an option and you want to sell up you are not alone.

 From July 1 2019, insulation became compulsory in all rental homes in New Zealand.
 Failure to comply can result in hefty penalties.

 If you haven't started making your rental property a healthy home for your tenants already, it's better late than never.

 Tenancy Services provides landlords with everything you need to know about types of insulation, topping up or upgrading insulation, whether it's needed and costs.
 But check below to see if you qualify for an exemption first.

 Find out more about the Health Homes standards.